Input & focus

 Grab a node with ref (refs hand you the NodeMirror) and move focus imperatively.

-import { Focusable, type NodeMirror } from "@pocketjs/core/components";
+import { Focusable, type NodeMirror } from "@pocketjs/framework/components";

 function Menu() {